nucleom42/rubee/readme.md

 - **Router**: Router driven - generates all required files from the routes.
 - **Databases**: Sqlite3, Postgres, Mysql and many more supported by sequel gem.
 - **Views**: Json, ERB and plain HTML
-- **Bundlable** Charge your ru.Bee with any gem you need and update your project with bundle.
+- **Bundlable** Charge your ruBee with any gem you need and update your project with bundle.
 - **ORM** All models are natively ORM objects, however you can use it as a blueurpint for any datasources.
 - **Authentificatable** Add JWT authentification easily to any controller action.
 - **Hooks** Add logic before, after and around any action.